Research into treating breast cancer

 Radiotherapy to stop HER2 positive breast cancer spreading to the brain

 If breast cancer spreads, it can sometimes spread to the brain.
 The HER-PCI trial is looking at giving radiotherapy to the brain, to see how well it stops this happening.
 It is for women who are due to have Herceptin (trastuzumab) for breast cancer that is locally advanced or has spread to another part of the body.
 Doctors want to find out how good this treatment is at stopping this type of breast cancer from spreading to the brain.
 They also want to learn more about the side effects.
+This trial has closed and we are waiting for the results.

 There is a trial comparing different ways of giving radiotherapy to women with ductal carcinoma in situ (DCIS).
 You usually have about 5 weeks of radiotherapy after surgery for DCIS.
 This is to help lower the risk of cancer coming back.
 But doctors are unsure exactly how many radiotherapy treatments are best.
 This trial is comparing 25 doses (fractions) of radiotherapy to 16 fractions over 3 1/2 weeks.
 The total amount of radiotherapy women have is the same for both groups.
 But each individual fraction is higher in the shorter course of treatment.
 The researchers are also looking into giving a higher dose (a radiotherapy boost) to the area where the DCIS was in the breast.

 The researchers hope this trial will find out the best number of radiotherapy treatments to give, if a radiotherapy boost helps to prevent cancer coming back and learn more about the side effects.
+This trial has now closed and we are waiting for the results.

 Many women with breast cancer have hormone therapy.
 Tamoxifen was the first hormone therapy for breast cancer.
 It can greatly reduce the chance of the breast cancer coming back for some women.
 Women used to take tamoxifen for only 2 years after they were first treated.
 Then we found that it is better to take it for 5 years.